Here's what time Victorious Festival starts and finishes each day this weekend

 Victorious Festival is one of Portsmouth’s biggest events and brings thousands of people into the city each year.

-This year the likes of New Order, Rudimental and Lewis Capaldi will be headlining the Southsea festival, which is being held on the August bank holiday weekend.
+This year the likes of New Order, Two Door Cinema Club and Lewis Capaldi will be headlining the Southsea festival, which is being held on the August bank holiday weekend.

 It takes place on Southsea Common, making it one of few UK festivals to be held in the middle of the city close to a residential area.